natgo/wt-wiki-scraper/wikitext-transpiled/ground/Ystervark.md

 Building on the basis of a previous mine-resistant vehicle project, the engineers came up with a light SPAAG design, built on top of the Bulldog APC chassis between 1983 and 1984.
 Entering service almost immediately, the Ystervark was used to accompany South African mechanized battalions and to protect strategic assets, such as air bases in the southwest African region.
 Ystervarks were first employed operationally during Operation Thunder Chariot in 1984 - a division -scale exercise in South Africa during which the Ystervarks were first tested.

-However, the Ystervarks didn’t have to wait long for their first combat deployment.
+However, the Ystervarks didn't have to wait long for their first combat deployment.
 Taking part in several operations in the ongoing South African Border War from 1986, Ystervarks were used to great success as deterrents to low-flying Angolan attack aircraft and helicopters, even downing several Angolan MiGs in 1986 and 1987.
 After the conclusion of the Border War in 1989, the Ystervark was gradually being phased out of service in 1991 and replaced by the SAMIL 100 Kwêvoël mine-protected SPAAG armoured truck called the Bosvark.
 Officially, the Ystervark was withdrawn from active service in 1997 after more than 70 units were produced.

 ''- From [[wt:en/news/7390-development-ystervark-the-little-truck-that-could-en|Devblog]]''